JMencius/Arrow/ONTsoftware_misuse_configs/flye/scripts/README.md

 ```

 # Flye parameters
 Flye has different parameters for different ONT data.
-The following listed the parameter we used to assemble the draft.
+The following lists the parameter we used to assemble the draft.
 | Flowcell | Basecaller | Basecalling mode | Flye parameter |
 |:---:|:---:|:---:|:---:|
 | R9 | Guppy4.2.2 | FAST | --nano-raw |